DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/attaching-hooks-to-tests-and-fixtures.md

 ---
 # Attaching Hooks to Tests and Fixtures

 To attach a hook to a test or fixture, use the `fixture.requestHooks` and `test.requestHooks` methods.
-A hook attached to a fixture will handle requests from all tests in the fixture.
+A hook attached to a fixture handles requests from all tests in the fixture.

 ```text
 fixture.requestHooks(...hook)